 Missouri recognizes two types of legal custody:

-Legal custody refers to who has the legal power to make decisions for the welfare of the child.
 In most cases, legal custody will be divided between both parents, allowing either parent to make decisions regarding medical treatment, education, financial matters, or general welfare of the child, but the courts have great flexibility in how they determine legal custody.
-A child custody lawyer can help parents determine the best way to handle ongoing decisions about the legal custody of the children.
+A St. Louis child custody lawyer can help parents determine the best way to handle ongoing decisions about the legal custody of the children.

 In addition, courts in also recognize two types of physical custody: